Nafbek/work-day-scheduler/README.md

 ## Description

 This is the fifth homework project aimed at developing a simple work day scheduler where the user can enter their events and save them in local storage corresponding to the time block by clicking the save button.
-The application checks whether the user's input already exists and whether they are saving an empty input before saving it in local storage.
+The application checks whether the user is saving an empty input before saving it in local storage.
 Additionally, a logic that changes the behavior of each time block after comparing it with the current hour is used to indicate whether it is in the past, present, or future.
 The color red indicates past, while yellow and green represent the present and future times, respectively.
 The current day is displayed at the top of the calendar.
 Moreover, the app will persist the user's input even after the page refreshes.

 ## User Story